aliawaleed/NYUAD-EXPO/README.md

-NYUAD EXPO - Project 2
+NYUAD EXPO - Project 2 Documentation
 ----------------------

 ### SETUP
 * Run `npm install` to load the necessary node packages
 * Run the browser pointing to `localhost:2000`